 They had a long wall in their living room that called out for something long and narrow.
 We found this piece at a shop called Habitat in San Luis Obispo.
 It was custom made from old flooring so it has a fabulous top.
 It needed to be very narrow as it is a passageway to a door leading outside.

 We added these antique french chairs to extend it’s length and had them covered in white cowhide for a more modern vibe.
-You know how I love mixing the old and new and unexpected.
+You know how I love mixing the old, new and unexpected.

 #2 Begin with an anchor Art, Mirror or Architectural Item